3rror404/ns-fading-actionbar/README.md

-# A NativeScript actionbar that fades from transparent to opaque on scroll
+## A NativeScript ActionBar that fades from transparent to opaque on scroll
 ---
 iOS only.